Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 IN THE FRIDGE: You will not want any frosted baked goods to stay at room temperature for more than 1 to 2 hours due to the cream cheese in the frosting.

 You can store this frosting for up to 3 days in an airtight container in the refrigerator.
-I would allow the frosting to come back to room temperature after being in the refrigerator to make the cream cheese frosting more enjoyable.
+Before reusing, let it soften at room temperature for 20–30 minutes.

 a close up of Cream Cheese Frosting on a cupcake and on a plate with a piping bag